-Our milk is supplied from four dairy farms in the south and central mainland of Shetland:
+Our milk is supplied from two dairy farms in the south and central mainland of Shetland:

 Quendale Farm, Quendale